 So, how is cool jazz defined?
 Ultimately, the term “cool” jazz took hold due to journalists reporting on the newly emerging relaxed jazz style.
 Journalists described the music as “cool” since it’s more understated and subdued when compared to bebop bands, hard bop, and other upbeat jazz styles of the era.

-Some refer to cool jazz as “college jazz,” as many who embraced and created the foundational music in the genre were university-educated formal musicians.
+Cool jazz is also know as “college jazz,” as many who embraced and created the foundational music in the genre were university-educated formal musicians.
 Often, they imbued the music with classical elements, shifting away from the swing and blues influences usually found in higher-energy forms of jazz.

 Comparatively speaking, you also saw far more white artists in the cool jazz genre after it developed than in the evolutions of others.
 However, its origins are associated with two prominent African American jazz musicians.
 As time passed, artists from all walks of life were part of the progression of cool jazz, each having their own take on the genre.